• Skip to main content

 4. Pricing your stock is not always an easy task.
 Check out what your competition is charging.
 Talk to the market organisers as to what their customers expect – cheap or higher pricing?
 Visiting a trash and treasure market might be ideal for you to offload some of your excess stock or seconds at a cheaper price than normal.

-How to organise a market stall (4)
+Display - Deanna Roberts Studio - How to set up a market stall

 Display